 One of the warmest souls in the office, Pania came to HUIA fresh out of university as a young and eager editor.
 She stayed for five years before moving on to broaden her work experience.
 After 10 years out in the big, wide world, Pania returned to HUIA in 2011.
-Pania works tirelessly to ensure that each resource we produce is fun for the team and engaging for our readers.
+Pania works tirelessly to ensure that the educational resource we produce are fun and engaging for readers.
 She is waka ama mad and wishes she could fly.

 Bryony Walker – Publishing Editor

-Bryony is a Wellington person who started working as a researcher and transformed into an editor after doing the Whitireia Publishing course.
+Bryony is a Wellingtonian who started working as a researcher and transformed into an editor after doing the Whitireia Publishing course.
 She is now completely absorbed in proofs and punctuation, commas and characters, typos and timelines, and a whole lot of reading.

 Kawata Teepa – Resource Developer